← Leaderboard

 How we measure

 Each industry has a fixed, versioned panel of ~50 questions phrased the way real people ask AI assistants ("What CRM should a fast-growing startup use?"), each with paraphrase variants.
 Panels are immutable once frozen: any change creates a new version and is annotated on trend charts.
-Every week, each prompt variant is sent to each measured model 3 times (LLM answers are non-deterministic; single samples produce noise).
+Every measurement cycle (currently monthly), each prompt variant is sent to each measured model 3 times (LLM answers are non-deterministic; single samples produce noise).

 Measured models